 This one comes in many forms, and to make it easy to understand here’s a quick list of ad space you can sell:

 - Allow advertisers to buy an opportunity to include something (brochure, flier, free sample, etc.) in your attendee gift bag.

-- Sell ad space on event website.
-Learn how to do it with Eventbrite page.
+- Sell ad space on the event website.

 - Sell ad space for company logos on the event banner.
 Don’t have one?
 Get one and let ad revenue pay for itself.

 - If you can print on it or hang a sign on it, sell ad space on it.
 Make it pay for itself.
 For example, large individual room schedules.
 Sell “sponsored by” space on them.

 Turn free perks into higher-priced VIP registration.
 This was a huge success with a nonprofit convention I ran.
 The president was a bit skeptical, but the skepticism went away fast when they were sold out.
 What free perks you can monetize on?

 - Reserved front-row seating.
 It applies to banquet-style setups, too.
 Make the first row of tables reserved for VIP.

 - VIP-only check-in at the event.
 Merge it with speakers and press.
 It’ll pay off.

 - Got free samples of something?
 Give them to VIPs.